-In the meantime, the West of England, and more particularly Bristol and WECA, have emerged as leading members of a new economic partnership spanning a national boundary as well as local authority ones.
-Seen as the UK's third 'powerhouse' (after the 'Northern Powerhouse' and the 'Midlands Engine') and the first cross-nation initiative of its kind, the proposal to the Government was launched in July 2019 with a report commissioned by the self-styled 'Great Western Cities' of Bristol, Cardiff and Newport.
+In the meantime, the West of England, and more particularly Bristol and WECA, have emerged as leading members of a new economic partnership, styled 'The Western Gateway', spanning a national boundary as well as local authority ones.
+Seen as the UK's third 'powerhouse' (after the 'Northern Powerhouse 'and the 'Midlands Engine') and the first cross-nation initiative of its kind, the proposal to the Government was launched in July 2019 with a report commissioned by the self-styled 'Great Western Cities 'of Bristol, Cardiff and Newport.
 It was formally announced by Ministers in November 2019 and its first 'Prospectus', involving a vision to promote 'inclusive and clean economic growth', making the most of the potential for scale and collaboration, was published in February 2020.
-Joining the four West of England Authorities , the West of England LEP and WECA in the partnership are Cardiff, Newport and other South Wales Councils ; Gloucestershire ( including 'GFirst', its LEP); and Swindon & Wiltshire ( including their combined LEP).
+Joining the four West of England Authorities, the West of England LEP and WECA in the partnership are Cardiff, Newport and other South Wales Councils; Gloucestershire (including 'GFirst', its LEP); and Swindon & Wiltshire (including their combined LEP).
 The Welsh and English Governments are also partners.
+This initiative should not be confused with the 'Western Gateway Sub-national Transport Body', which is a DfT mandated body for strategic transport planning and funding purposes, covering the 'eastern' portion of the South West from Gloucestershire in the north to BCP and Dorset in the south.

 It remains to be seen what emerges in practice from this ambitious project, particularly from a planning point of view, but its population of 4.4 million and a combined economy said to be worth £107bn, potentially provide opportunities for some very strategic policy and action.
 Worth noting perhaps is that the creation of a strategic inter-nation local government initiative centred on the Severn Estuary is not without precedent.
 In the 1980's and 90's, the Standing Conference of Severnside Local Authorities (SCOSLA) comprising all the then local authorities bordering on the Estuary, both along the South Wales and the English shores, did valuable monitoring and research related to anticipated future developments.
-These included the economic implications of proposals for massive tidal power schemes, whilst at the same time there were growing concerns about the need to protect the Estuary's natural environment.
+These included the economic implications of proposals for massive tidal power schemes, the Severn Barrage, whilst at the same time there were growing concerns about the need to protect the Estuary's natural environment.